 Anything else you’d like to add?

-If you’re having long- or short-term pelvic pain during your period, don’t suffer needlessly; there are things that can help make periods and pelvic pain more tolerable. lease talk to a healthcare professional, such as your FOLX clinician, primary care provider, gynecologist, etc. Sometimes, there can be underlying issues behind severe pain including health conditions like endometriosis, adenomyosis, PID, uterine fibroids, etc.
+If you’re having long- or short-term pelvic pain during your period, don’t suffer needlessly; there are things that can help make periods and pelvic pain more tolerable.
+Please talk to a healthcare professional, such as your FOLX clinician, primary care provider, or gynecologist.
+Sometimes, there can be underlying issues behind severe pain, including health conditions like endometriosis, adenomyosis, PID, or uterine fibroids.

-If you’re a FOLX member experiencing menstrual or pelvic pain and need help finding a provider in your area, message firstname.lastname@example.org to get connected with our member referral network.
-If you’re a non-FOLX member, book a virtual healthcare visit.
+If you’re a FOLX member experiencing menstrual or pelvic pain and need help finding a provider in your area, reach out to the Help Center to get connected with our member referral network.
+If you’re a non-FOLX member, sign up for our membership to book a virtual healthcare visit.

 FOLX Health is the first digital healthcare company designed by and for the LGBTQIA+ community.
 Our services include virtual primary care, gender-affirming hormone therapy including estrogen and testosterone (HRT), mental health care, sexual and reproductive health care, preventive care, and fertility consultations.
 FOLX memberships give you access to LGBTQIA+ expert clinicians, peer support, thousands of LGBTQIA+ resources, and more.
 Whether you’re lesbian, gay, bisexual, transgender, queer, gender non-conforming, or nonbinary, you can find LGBTQIA+-specialized health care that helps you meet your wellness goals.
 FOLX Health is health care that's queer all year.
 Get all the benefits of becoming a FOLX member and sign up today!